omari200/cda_340_final_project/README.md

 # Titanic Survival Modeling - Final Project

 This project explores the Titanic dataset to build a predictive model for passenger survival.
-The work was completed collaboratively as a final project for a Data Analytics course and involves extensive feature engineering, model training, evaluation, and comparison.
+The work was completed collaboratively as a final project for my Analytics Models course and involves extensive feature engineering, model training, evaluation, and comparison.

 ## Files
-- `colab_notebook.ipynb`: Full code with documentation and outputs
+- `MAT 340 Final Project.ipynb`: Full code with documentation and outputs
-- `slides.pdf`: PowerPoint slides used for the final presentation
+- `Titanic Analytics Models Final Presentation.pptx`: PowerPoint slides used for the final presentation
 - `README.md`: Project overview and explanations